aurorascharff/next15-account-selector/STEPS.md

 - Type safe with RPC.
 - Delete api code and api layer.
 No type safety here by the way, I just deleted the endpoint but there was no way to know.
 - Update the toast code to use response.error.
 Test it.
 It still works!
-- Replace router.refresh with revalidatePath inside the server function, so that the page is revalidated and the new account and data is fetched from the server.
+- Replace router.refresh with refresh inside the server function, so that the page is revalidated and the new account and data is fetched from the server.
 Remove router.

 ## Add useOptimistic for the optimistic update